akarzazi/SSMSPlus/README.md

 ## Project Goals
 ### Goals
-* Performance: Provide a **lightweight** plugin to bring to SSMS thoses missing features.
+* Performance: Provide a **lightweight** plugin to bring to SSMS those missing features.
 * Performance: React to events in an async and **non blocking** way.
 * Minimal:  Focus on **handy** features that matter for the community.
 * Stable: Do not implement features using **`Reflection`** heavy stuff.